Basal Oscines

 Oscines: Passeri Linnaeus, 1766

 Although the oscines and suboscines are readily identified, the proper classification of the oscines remained obscure for a long time.
-Sibley, Ahlquist, and Monroe took the first step of gathering the corvids together (albeit imperfectly).
+Sibley, Ahlquist, and Monroe took the first step by gathering the corvids together (albeit imperfectly).
 Their idea was that the oscines divided into two large groups, Corvida and Passerida.
-Their efforts were reflected in innovative checklists such as Gill's family list (1995) and the 3rd edition Howard-Moore checklist, both of which did a lot to group these birds in reasonable families.
-Contemporary checklists of a more traditional sort, such as Clements 5th edition list place the corvid assemblage all over the map.
+Their efforts were reflected in innovative checklists such as Gill's family list (1995) and the 3rd edition Howard-Moore checklist, both of which did a lot to group these birds into reasonable families.
+Contemporary checklists of a more traditional sort, such as Clements 5th edition placed the members of the corvid assemblage all over the map.

 Sibley and Ahlquist's view was that the remaining passerines split cleanly into a corvid group (Corvida) and a group containing everything else (Passerida).
 Further study has shown that reality is more complex.
 Unlike the Passerida, their version of the corvids was not a monophyletic group.
 Rather, their Corvida included a number of basal oscines as well as some basal Passerida.
 Nonetheless, further analysis has revealed a core group (Corvida) that is sister to the Passerida.